CryptoDinh/botasaurus/docs/docs/google-maps-scraping-tutorial.md

 ## 🏭 Setting Up the Project

-To kickstart our Google Maps scraping project, we recommend using the Botasaurus Starter Template.
+To kickstart our Google Maps scraping project, we recommend using the flute Starter Template.

-It's the recommended way for creating greenfield Botasaurus projects because it includes all the necessary boilerplate code, .gitignore, and Docker files.
+It's the recommended way for creating greenfield flute projects because it includes all the necessary boilerplate code, .gitignore, and Docker files.

 This lets you dive right into developing your bot without any setup hassles.